jackfranklin/javascriptplayground.com/_posts/2014-11-10-js-modules-jspm-systemjs.md

 intro: In this post I'll show you how to manage your application's dependencies and structure it using JSPM.
 ---

 [jspm](http://jspm.io/) is a package manager for JavaScript applications that sits on top of the [SystemJS](https://github.com/systemjs/systemjs).
 Both were written and are maintained by [Guy Bedford](http://twitter.com/guybedford).
-SystemJS is a universal module loader that is capable of loading modules specified in a number of formats:
+SystemJS builds on top of the [es6-module-loader](https://github.com/ModuleLoader/es6-module-loader) and adds the capability to load in modules that are defined using a variety of syntaxes:

 - CommonJS (for example, NodeJS modules)
 - AMD (the spec that RequireJS follows)
 - ES6 modules (using the [ES6 module loader](https://github.com/ModuleLoader/es6-module-loader) and [Traceur](https://github.com/google/traceur-compiler).
+- Modules that export a global variable are also supported via a shim config.

 I think that ES6 modules are absolutely fantastic, and at [GoCardless](http://www.gocardless.com), we've structured a large JS heavy application using SystemJS, allowing us to manage our application's modules entirely through ES6.
 Using jspm is the next logical step up from SystemJS.
 It manages our dependencies, lets us install third party ones and comes with tooling to build applications into one file for production.